Home

 Yoga Philosophy Foundations

-2. Foundational Philosophies Understand key assumptions built into the foundational philosophies upon which various branches of yoga are based: Samkhya, Advaita Vedanta and Tantra.
+2. Foundational Philosophies Be aware of key assumptions built into the foundational philosophies upon which various branches of yoga are based: Samkhya, Advaita Vedanta and Tantra.

-3. Bhagavad Gita Introduction Understand the Gita’s prominent role in yoga philosophy and have a foundation for exploring its teachings.
+3. Bhagavad Gita Introduction Understand the prominent role of The Bhagavad Gita in yoga philosophy, and establish a foundation for exploring its teachings.

-4. Yoga Sutras Historical Context Understand the historical context of the Yoga Sutras of Patanjali and have a foundation for exploring the teachings.
+4. Yoga Sutras Historical Context Be familiar with the historical context of the Yoga Sutras of Patanjali and build a foundation for exploring the teachings.

-7. Eight Limbs Overview Have an understanding of the intention, teachings and tools of the Eight Limbs of Yoga.
+7. Eight Limbs Intro & Overview Be aware of the intention, teachings and tools of the Eight Limbs of Yoga.

-8. Yamas & Niyamas Overview Be familiar with the general subject matter of yamas and niyamas as a whole and individually.
+8. Yamas & Niyamas Intro & Overview Be familiar with the general subject matter of the yamas (restraints) and niyamas (observances) as a whole and individually.

 Anatomy & Biomechanics